Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R7 250X 2GB will be 13% faster than the GeForce GTX 960M overall, due to its higher data rate. (explain)
+Memory BandwidthTheoretically, the Radeon R7 250X 2GB should be a small bit faster than the GeForce GTX 960M overall. (explain)

-Texel RateThe GeForce GTX 960M will be just a bit (more or less 10%) more effective at texture filtering than the Radeon R7 250X 2GB. (explain)
+Texel RateThe GeForce GTX 960M will be a little bit (approximately 10%) more effective at anisotropic filtering than the Radeon R7 250X 2GB. (explain)

-Pixel RateThe GeForce GTX 960M is a small bit (more or less 10%) better at AA than the Radeon R7 250X 2GB, and should be capable of handling higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce GTX 960M should be a small bit (about 10%) faster with regards to FSAA than the Radeon R7 250X 2GB, and should be able to handle higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison